 There was a flyer advertising free food and a talk from Oracle on Java certifications.
 The talk was fairly boring and the presenter I'm sure hadn't even seen code in real life.
 I thought nothing more of it.

-Then came my first job at British Telecom (BT).
+Then came my first job at a big telecoms company.
 All of the software graduates were whisked into two bootcamps over the course of a few weeks.
 The first one was to show us how to install Java, Eclipse IDE and make sure we could compile a HelloWorld application.
 The second was showing us how to do test driven development (TDD).

 Both courses were taught by people who looked like they had seen it all in computer science; a coding 1000 yard stare if you will.

-I'm not saying they were grumpy old developers, they just didn't come across as believing what they were showing us.
+I'm not saying they were grumpy old developers, they just didn't come across as instructors who believed in the material they were teaching.

-The only things that stuck with me from those two weeks was the nostalgia they shared; the enthusiasm when they wrote their first C program or how they were on Larry Ellison's yacht.
-Those software war stories were the only things that I got out from those two weeks and that reaffirmed my decision that software was the right choice for me.
+The only things that stuck with me from those training sessions, was the nostalgia they shared from their own careers.
+The enthusiasm of when they wrote their first C program or how they were on Larry Ellison's yacht at an Oracle event.
+These software war stories were fascinating and they reaffirmed my decision in software development as my career choice.

-I thought that was the end of that, until a week or so passed by and I got two shiny certificates through the mail saying that I was now a certified Java 7 Associate and TDD practicioner.
+A few weeks passed after our training, then two shiny certificates arrived through the mail saying I was now a certified Java 7 Associate and TDD practicioner.